Schiebel Camcopter S-100: International customers

 In April 2012, the Camcopter became the first unmanned helicopter to fly from an Italian Navy vessel when it was flight tested from the MM Bersagliere (F-584).
 In February 2014, the Italian Navy chose the S-100 as its primary unmanned aerial system for shipboard operations, where it will be used for intelligence, surveillance and reconnaissance (ISR).
 It will additionally support other activities, such as search and rescue and natural disaster recovery.
 They are currently assigned to the 4° Gruppo Elicotteri (4th Helicopter Sqn.) based at the Grottaglie Naval Air Station near Taranto.

 In December 2014, the Camcopter went through a series of trials in Bizerte, Tunisia, to serve within the Tunisian Army.
 Schiebel selected the Italian company Leonardo to supply AESA-based SAR radar for the systems which were to enter service in 2017.

 In February 2017, the Royal Australian Navy awarded a contract to provide an unrevealed number of Camcopter systems, plus three-years support.
 The type is operated by 822X Squadron RAN, which is responsible for trialling UAVs.

-In 2018, the Belgian Navy conducted a weeks-long testing of the Camcopter, assessing its utility for maritime surveillance and search and rescue.
+In 2018, the Belgian Navy conducted a week-long testing of the Camcopter, assessing its utility for maritime surveillance and search and rescue.

 In early 2023, the Royal Navy selected the system for operations in an intelligence-gathering, surveillance and reconnaissance role.
-To be named Peregrine in Royal Navy service, it is initially intended to begin operations in the Persian Gulf in mid-2024.
+It is named "Peregrine" in Royal Navy service, after HMS Peregrine, the former Royal Naval Air Station Ford.
+Equipped with the Thales I-Master radar and other sensors, it was initially intended to begin operations in the Persian Gulf in mid-2024.
+In February 2025, it was announced that a Peregrine UAV had successfully completed a number of sorties from the flight deck of HMS Lancaster, a frigate engaged in anti-narcotic operations in the Gulf of Oman.

+In August 2025, the Government of Canada awarded two contracts to MDA, which had partnered with Schiebel to offer the Camcopter S-100 and in-service support to the Royal Canadian Navy.
+The contracts cover the acquisition of two systems with options for the purchase of a further four.
+Initial operating capability was expected in 2027/8, with FOC in 2032.

+The Hellenic Navy acquired the Camcopter to complement the FDI frigates.